UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 **Wordlist Option with Blacklist File:** Run the `pixie.py -w <location_of_wordlist.txt> -i <location_of_blacklist.txt>` command if you want to use your own set of blacklisted IP addresses.

 **Wordlist Option with Blacklist File and CSV File Output:** Run the `pixie.py -w <location_of_wordlist.txt> -o <output_filename.csv>` command if you have a wordlist and want to export the output in a CSV file.

+**Use IBM X-Force as IP Address Look-Up Source:** Run the `pixie.py -s x -w <location_of_wordlist.txt>` command if you want to use IBM X-Force API to lookup the IP addresses in the specified wordlist.

 **Example:** `pixie.py -w C:\Users\$Username\Documents\List_of_IP_Addresses.txt`